-Established in 1836, Legal & General is one of the UK's leading financial services groups and a major global investor, with over £1.2 trillion in total assets under management as at June 2023.
+Established in 1836, Legal & General is one of the UK's leading financial services groups and a major global investor, with almost £1.2 trillion in total assets under management at 31st December 2022.

 Legal & General Home Finance Limited is a wholly owned subsidiary of Legal & General Group plc and is registered in England and Wales under company number 04896447.